 The benefits of exclusive breastfeeding last into later childhood and adulthood.

-It gives your child the best start in life and a chance to overcome the impact of household poverty and to transition your baby into solid food that may be locally available.
+It gives your child the best start in life and a chance to overcome the impact of household poverty and transition your baby into solid food that may be locally available.

 Do not look too far off into packaged food that may not have enough nutrients and that you may not be able to afford.

-Do not try to compare yourself to other households.
+Avoid comparing yourself to others.
 Remember that it is all about what is best for your own child.

 Very often, you can afford the best for your child if you look around you or in your backyard.

 Need some more recipe ideas quickly?
 Check out our healthy weaning foods infogram.